• Skip to main content

 Drug-induced liver injury (DILI) in vitro services

-A sensitive and specific means to predict human hepatotoxicity
+A sensitive and specific means to predict hepatotoxicity

 Employing our Liver-on-a-chip hepatic co-culture model (evaluated by our collaborators at the U.S. FDA), our DILI in vitro Service can screen your small molecules, antibodies, ASO, and gene editing reagents to establish human DILI risk.